SourceCode-AI/aura/docs/source/cookbook/integrations/gitlab.rst

           sast: gl-aura-sast-report.json

     stages:
-      - sast  # Run the stage that execute the aura scan job
+      - sast  # Run the stage that executes the aura scan job

-The security dashboard and SAST scans was recently released by GitLab for free for public repositories.
+The security dashboard and SAST scans were recently released by GitLab for free for public repositories.
 The CI integration would still work for private repositories but the access to the security dashboard is blocked if you do not have the gold (or higher) subscription.